TheAlchemista/spotify-communication-app/README.md

 2. [Java Development Kit](https://www.oracle.com/java/technologies/javase-downloads.html) - oracle one recommende, but other should work too.
 3. [Apache-Maven](https://maven.apache.org/download.cgi) - used for comilation of project files and adding necessary dependencies listed in pom.xml file.
 It needs to be added to the sytem PATH variable.
 # Compilation commands
 After cloning the repository, open a Command Prompt in the spotify-communication-app folder.
-Use 'mvn -B compile' to build the project.
+Use `mvn -B compile` to build the project.
 It will create necessary .class files in the target directory.
-Next, use 'mvn exec:java' to run the program.
+Next, use `mvn exec:java` to run the program.